Now Reading

 Group photo of actors by a piano The Piano Lesson

-Recently, Netflix released the cinematic adaptation of prolific playwright August Wilson’s 1987 Pulitzer Prize-winning play The Piano Lesson.
-The production of the film was a family affair, with Denzel Washington’s family being involved behind the scenes and on screen.
-Denzel and her daughter Katia Washington were producers, his son John David Washington and his wife Pauletta Washington were cast members, and his son Malcolm Washington was the film’s director.
-This is uncanny since the major theme of the film is about family legacy, so parallels are happening on screen and behind the scenes.
-The Piano Lesson explores themes of ancestry and spirituality, which were highlighted through the intentional writing, acting, and visuals that amplified the storytelling.
+Denzel and her daughter, Katia Washington, are producers.
+His son, John David Washington, and his wife, Pauletta Washington, are cast members.
+And his other son, Malcolm Washington, is the film’s director.
+This is uncanny because the major theme of the film is about family legacy, so parallels occur on screen and behind the scenes.
+The Piano Lesson explores themes of ancestry and spirituality.
+These themes are highlighted through the intentional writing, acting, and visuals that amplify the storytelling.

-Twenty-five years after the sequence of the opening shot, we are introduced to Boy Willie (John David Washington) and his friend Lymon (Ray Fisher), who are both leaving Mississippi and heading to Pennsylvania to sell watermelons.
-When they arrive at their uncle’s house in Pennsylvania, we are introduced to his sister Berniece (Danielle Deadwyler), his niece Maretha (Skylar Smith), and his uncle Doaker.
-The premise of the story surrounds a family heirloom in the form of a piano that was specifically carved by Boy Willie and Berniece’s great-grandfather Papa Willie Charles, with images of their family tree.
-The dispute lies with Boy Willie wanting to sell the Piano and use the profit to buy land, while Berniece is adamant about keeping it within the bloodline.
-Despite the play version of The Piano Lesson being longer than the film, it still managed to convey the message of the story using vivid imagery through unspoken dialogue.
+The premise of the story highlights a family heirloom in the form of a piano that the late Papa Boy Willie intentionally carves.
+He is Berniece and Boy Willie’s great-grandfather, who carves the piano with images of their family tree.
+The story’s conflict lies with Boy Willie wanting to sell the Piano and use the profit to buy land.
+However, Berniece is adamant about keeping it within the bloodline.
+The play version of The Piano Lesson is longer than the film.
+Despite this, the film still conveys the story’s message through vivid imagery and unspoken dialogue.

 The Piano Lesson.
 John David Washington as Boy Willie in The Piano Lesson.
 Cr.
 David Lee/Netflix © 2024